 - An HVAC replacement after a scorching summer night.

 - Roof damage from a storm or fallen tree branch.

 - A water heater that leaks and requires replacement.

 - Water damage that then requires you to replace any flooring.

 While you can't predict when an emergency will happen, you can prevent some emergencies or expensive repairs with consistent preventive maintenance.
 A great example of this in Farmington Hills would be the consistent removal of ice dams from your roof and making sure your tenants understand how to care properly for the attic if your property has one.

 It can feel like a time-consuming task to keep up with routine maintenance, but you’ll save money by preventing significant and expensive issues at your rental property.
 Neglecting regular maintenance causes your property to fall into disrepair.
 You’ll have a hard time keeping good tenants if you don’t take care of your property throughout the year!

 We’re Your Routine Maintenance Experts!

-Preventive maintenance is part of our expert property management service.
+Preventive maintenance is part of our expert property management services.
 You don’t have to take care of your property throughout the year—JMZ Management does it for you!

-We understand the value of keeping your Farmington Hills property in excellent condition.
+We understand the value of keeping your Farmington Hills investment property in excellent condition.
 It’s a full-time job that takes place year-round.
-If you’re always fixing the same things over and over, it’s time to let a property manager provide routine maintenance to minimize your "time sink" in fixing that leaky bathroom sink!
+If you’re always fixing the same things over and over, it’s time to let an expert property manager in Farmington Hills provide routine maintenance to minimize your "time sink" in fixing that leaky bathroom sink!